Klipper3d/klipper/docs/G-Codes.md

 #### SET_FAN_SPEED
 `SET_FAN_SPEED FAN=config_name SPEED=<speed>` This command sets the
-speed of a fan. <speed> must be between 0.0 and 1.0.
+speed of a fan. "speed" must be between 0.0 and 1.0.

 ### [firmware_retraction]